 According to Bloomberg, PETA alleges that abuse in the mohair industry is “rampant and routine” and inflicts “unspeakable suffering”.
 The organisation advocates for veganism – both dietary and in clothing and fashion.

-Since the film’s release, Mohair South Africa has launched an investigation into the issues raised in the video and commits to third party audits of mohair farms to ensure that they are in line with their Sustainable Mohair Production Guidelines.
+Since the film’s release, Mohair South Africa has launched an investigation into the issues raised in the video and has committed to third party audits of mohair farms to ensure that they are in line with their Sustainable Mohair Production Guidelines.
 Up to 70 retailers, including H&M and Zara, have committed to banning mohair as soon as possible.
-H&M, which has committed itself to being mohair-free 2020, released a statement saying, “No animal should have to suffer because of fashion… As a company, we want to act ethically, transparently and responsibly, which of course includes ethical treatment of animals.”
+H&M, which promises to be mohair-free by 2020, released a statement saying, “No animal should have to suffer because of fashion… As a company, we want to act ethically, transparently and responsibly, which of course includes ethical treatment of animals.”